budliter/HomeBridge-NeoSmartShades/README.md

 These instructions are in rough draft form, but should be enough to get you started Linux Installation Instructions to be added!

+This version is an adaption of prior work of @jvmahon - homebridge-smartshades v0.0.7 (2020-05-19).
+This version is nearly identical with one change - this version allows the user to set a "Favorite" position for the blinds by setting the blind to the 25% open position.
+When you set to 25% open it will tell the blind to go to the favorite position.

 # I. Installing Homebridge on Windows 10

 These instructions were originally written or installing HomeBridge on Windows 10, 64  bit.
 They should also work for earlier versions of Windows.